 Amanda Moffett is a Document Analyst with the United States Secret Service.
 She earned her M.F.S. from The George Washington University in Washington, DC.
 She has been with the Secret Service for over five years and has worked as a Document Analyst for three of those years.
 Her specialization is in document authentication and instrumental analysis with an emphasis on toner, ink, and paper examinations.

-Online registration for this program will be available in early February.
+Online registration for this program is available.
 For additional information, please email Barbara Giordano or call her at (585) 475-2687.

 Research into the use of filter paper as a blood specimen transport medium is the subject of “Hepatitis B Assays in Serum, Plasma and Whole Blood on Filter Paper,” published in BMC Clinical Pathology and coauthored by PAL Lab Manager Daniel M. Clark.
 Clark designed and coordinated research involving the material properties related to the paper and biomaterials used in the study to determine if filter paper can be used as a blood specimen transport medium.